yellobyte/LED-Strip-Light-Organ/README.md

 7) Adjust the trimpots R7/R13/R19 so that U1/U2/U3 pins 5 & 6 (CS & VS of IR2125) are shorted
 8) Attach a voltmeter to LSP12/LSP22/LSP32 and Ground
 9) Attach the electronic load to the channel output socket (the socket for the LED-strip) and set the current limit to the desired trigger value
 10) Connect A/B/C-OUT (IR2125 pin 2) with LSP2 (+12V=).
-Switches the MOSFET on at the next step.
+That will switch the MOSFET on at the next step.
 11) Now connect the external 12V power supply, the load should see the set current flow
 12) Turn the screw on the trimpots R7/R13/R19 so that the voltage on LSP12/LSP22/LSP32 just jumps from 0 to 4.7V.
 Don't turn any further but stop immediately!
 13) Remove the external 12V power supply and the electronic load
 14) Put a jumper on pins 1 & 2 of JP1/JP2/JP3 and remove the connection between LSP2 and A/B/C-OUT
 15) proceed with the next channel

-Put the Arduino Nano back onto the board.
+Having all channels calibrated you can put the Arduino Nano back onto the board.
-Those settings done for all channels, in normal operation even a short on the output sockets won't destroy your output stage.
+Those settings done for all channels, even a short on the output sockets won't destroy your output stages.